top of page

 My primary goal as an instructor is to create a learning environment that promotes an atmosphere of safety in risk-taking while stimulating critical thinking and collaboration in learning.
 Freire (1972) posits that it is risk-taking that leads to problem solving in education.
 Approaching course material with a critical analysis and examining the role of power, privilege, and oppression throughout society and within the classroom is essential to the education of practitioners in training, regardless of whether they plan to practice in micro or macro contexts.
 Students do not enter social work education as empty vessels; they bring experiences, assumptions, and critiques that inform their theories of the world.
 Framed by Mezirow’s (1990) transformational learning, my commitment to participatory education utilizes collaborative learning and teaching approaches in the classroom.
 I build on students’ preexisting knowledge, experiences, and identities to support their development of critical thinking and skill building.
 Therefore, course activities are designed to achieve praxis through a cycle of experience, awareness, reflection, practice, and ultimately, transformation.
 By providing opportunities for students to develop a critical consciousness of oppression and examine their own roles as oppressor and/or oppressed, I contextualize social work to the lives of my students.

 Included in my teaching toolbox is critical arts-based pedagogy, which allows me to make my teaching can be creative, out of the box, and vulnerable.
-With Dr. Sliva, I supported her teaching using a unique format of circle practice that is typical in restorative processes and echoes Freire’s culture circles (Souto-Manning, 2010).
-I have incorporated elements from both of these experiences into my own teaching, and they have been essential in my own willingness to take risks in the classroom.
-I push students out of their routine by incorporating art projects, poetry, and activities, such as those exemplified in the techniques of Theatre of the Oppressed (Boal, 2000), which often include modeling of self, classmates, and other elements of theatre and role-play.
-I find that many of these activities are also beneficial for students with varying abilities; for example, a student who was hard-of-hearing fully participated in many theatre exercises in a BSW Research Methods course, and a student with low vision in a Grassroots Organizing and Social Justice course took the lead in the use of music and rhythm in the classroom to convey ideas.
+I often format class as a circle practice, echoing Freire’s culture circles (Souto-Manning, 2010).
+I push students out of their routine by incorporating art projects, poetry, and activities, such as those exemplified in the techniques of Theater of the Oppressed (Boal, 2000), which often include modeling of self, classmates, and other elements of theater and role-play.
+I find that many of these activities are also beneficial for students with varying abilities; for example, a student who was hard-of-hearing fully participated in many theater exercises in a BSW Research Methods course, and a student with low vision in a Grassroots Organizing and Social Justice course took the lead in the use of music and rhythm in the classroom to convey ideas.

 I am committed to fostering learning environments that equip future social workers to transform the social reality they share with their clients.
 I use active and creative strategies to incorporate themes of power, identity, and oppression into course content.
 By moving away from hierarchical models of teaching where the instructor maintains control, I hope to make learning a paradise for all of my students.